IEvangelist/CreamCityCodeEmcee/PITCHME.md

 ---

+> @fa[quote-left] I hope that the future of @color[cyan](web development) includes giving developers a wider choice of languages and platforms.

+---

-> I hope that the future of web development includes giving developers a wider choice of languages and platforms.<br/><br/>There's nothing wrong with @css[js](JavaScript), but our industry would be healthier if multiple paradigms and specializations were better catered for.
+> @fa[quote-left] There's nothing wrong with @css[js](JavaScript), but our industry would be healthier if multiple paradigms and specializations were better catered for.

 ---